 The HDMI output on the receiver is also likely to stop working when the HDMI port or the plug is faulty.
 As a result, the cable will not communicate with the source device and will not transmit any signal as a result.

 You can troubleshoot the plug by getting a new cable.
 However, if the port has issues, you may need to engage a technician as the issue may be more technical to solve with a DIY.
+Check out the subsection below for the fixes when your port stops working.

 4. Some Pioneer Receivers Arent Compatible